-which mean "peacock".
+PEACOCKEnglish From Middle English pecok meaning "peacock".
 It was originally a nickname for a proud or haughty person.

-SCARLETTEnglish Denoted a person who sold or made clothes made of scarlet, a kind of cloth, ultimately derived from Persian سقرلاط (saghrilat)
+SCARLETTEnglish Denoted a person who sold or made clothes made of scarlet, a kind of cloth, possibly derived from Persian سقرلاط (saghrelat).

 WHITEEnglish Originally a nickname for a person who had white hair or a pale complexion, from Old English hwit"white".